heycarsten/boffin/README.md

 ### Use it on models

-Include Boffin's insight into any Ruby class that responds to #id:
+Include Boffin's insight into any Ruby class that responds to `#id`:

 ```ruby
 class Listing < My::ORM